 I currently work on AstroBackyard full-time, creating new content 7-days a week.
 I am an avid runner, nature photographer, and general outdoor nut.
 I enjoy nothing more than a camping trip under the stars with the two loves of my life.

 My wife Ashley is my biggest fan and supporter, and we finally tied the knot after 16 years of dating on December 1st, 2017.
 Our black Labrador Retriever/Hound mix, Rudolph, often makes appearances on both this website and in my YouTube videos.

 As I am sure many of you know, without the support of your family, it can be difficult to pursue your passion projects, especially when they demand much of your time.
 I’ll be the first to admit that in this regard, I am truly blessed.

-AstroBackyard has been an incredible success since it began, and I have high hopes for the future.
+AstroBackyard has been incredibly well-received since it began, and I have high hopes for the future.
 You can count on this website to continue to provide value to beginner deep sky astrophotography enthusiasts for years to come.

 I sincerely appreciate you stopping by!
 Clear skies.